 Develop a new ballistic disruptor/ordnance dearmer that is capable of firing a variety of different projectiles.
-In order to precisely de-arm or disrupt improvised threats, the tool shall have consistent accuracy and performance at standoff distances ranging from 18 inches (threshold) to 50 feet (objective) from point-of-aim to point-of-impact.
+The intent of the tool is the precision de-arming/de-fuzing of military ordnance and disruption of improvised threats.
+The tool shall incorporate an aim assist capability to achieve consistent, pinpoint accuracy, and performance at standoff distances ranging from eighteen (18) inches (threshold) to fifty (50) feet (objective).
 At a minimum, the ammunition must include the ability to deliver a frangible slug and a hard target-penetrating slug.
-The frangible slug shall disintegrate on impact with dense materials to minimize secondary kinetic effects.
-The target-penetrating slug must completely penetrate 1/4-inch thick steel plate.
-The target-penetrating slug must also maintain its aimed trajectory following penetration of light barrier materials to include: 5/8-inch plywood, nylon backpack fabric, cardboard shipping box, and laminated auto glass.
-Additional slugs of interest include: low-velocity/high mass, and ultra-velocity.
-The tool must include a robot mount, easily adaptable to a variety of mid-sized commercial robotic platforms, and it must actuate using a common commercial remote firing device.
-The maximum weight of the assembled tool shall not exceed 50 pounds.
-A single, trained individual shall be able to assemble and configure the tool in under 10 minutes.
+The frangible slug shall disintegrate on impact with dense materials, so as to minimize secondary kinetic effects.
+The target-penetrating slug shall maintain ballistic stability throughout its flight, and completely penetrate one-quarter (1/4) inch thick steel plate.
+The target-penetrating slug must maintain its aimed trajectory following penetration of light barrier materials to include five-eighth (5/8) inch plywood, nylon backpack fabric, cardboard shipping box, and laminated auto glass.
+Additional slugs of interest include low-velocity/high mass, and ultra-velocity.
+The tool must include a robot mount, be easily adaptable to a variety of mid-sized commercial robotic platforms, and it must actuate using a common commercial remote firing device.
+The maximum weight of the entire kit shall not exceed fifty (50) pounds.
+A single, trained individual shall be able to assemble and configure the tool in under ten (10) minutes.